tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/02_DSAR_Fulfillment/02_03_DSAR_Fulfillment_Steward_View.md

 Data Stewards are resources from different company departments, each with its area of responsibility and tasks.
 In the flow we have created for this tutorial, we have defined that a data steward from the legal department should review the DSAR response before it can be communicated to the customer.

-Login as a user with a Case Owner role using the following credentials:
+Login as a user with a Case Owner role using the following credentials.

 - **Username**: legal
 - **Password**: k2view